PaperMC/velocitypowered.com/docs/users/forwarding.md

 also install SpongeForge on your modded server and configure it correctly.
 However, it is not as secure as the Velocity forwarding.

-If you need to use BungeeCord-compatible forwarding, simply set your `player-infor-forwarding` setting in `velocity .toml` to `legacy`.
-You will also need to make sure your server is properly configured to understand the data sent by Velocity.
+If you need to use BungeeCord-compatible forwarding, simply set your `player-info-forwarding` setting in `velocity.toml` to `legacy`.
+You will also need to make sure your server can accept the forwarded player data sent by Velocity.

 <Caution>
    Legacy forwarding is <strong>fundamentally insecure</strong>.
 If you must use it,